LucasVance/2100/README.md

 ## Contributor Style Guide

 **IMPORTANT:** To maintain a cohesive voice across the project, all contributions should adhere to the following rhetorical strategies.
 We aim to reach skeptics, not just the converted.

 ### 1. The Rhetorical Strategy ("The Trojan Horse")

 We avoid academic jargon that alienates working-class readers.
 We use populist, accessible language to explain radical economic concepts.
+Ensure we do not sound "anti-American."
+We are "Pro-American People, Anti-American Bureaucracy."
+We frame the State as the occupier of the American community.

 ### 2. The Core Logic (The Synthesis)